joshuahannan/flow-usdc/README.md

 If you're developing an app using the `FiatToken` contract, you should only need to reference the Cadence code in this repo.
-However, if you're looking to try it out locally or run the tests, you will a couple other tools.
+However, if you're looking to try it out locally or run the tests, you will need a couple other tools.

 ## Install